 Should You Pay to Pitch?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »As every entrepreneur knows, the toughest part of selling your deal isn't making the pitch.
+Opinions expressed by Entrepreneur contributors are their own.As every entrepreneur knows, the toughest part of selling your deal isn't making the pitch.
 It's getting in the door to meet with investors in the first place.

 So it makes sense that, over the years, an entire industry has sprung up to connect cash-hungry startups and early-stage ventures with angel investors and venture capitalists who can write the checks to fund their business plans.
 These introductions don't come cheap.
 For fees ranging from several hundred dollars to $5,000 or more, entrepreneurs get to stand at the podium, flash their slides on the screen and deliver their pitch to a room full of big-name investors.
 While a few lucky entrepreneurs will walk away with a check, most will go home empty-handed.

 Isn't there a better way to get investors' attention?
 Jason Calacanis seems to think so.
 Calacanis, an entrepreneur and angel investor himself (and a friend of mine from the early days of the internet business), recently launched a free pitching service called Open Angel Forum, where early-stage entrepreneurs selected from a pool of applicants can pitch 20 to 30 angel investors at a clip.
 According to the Wall Street Journal, Open Angel's premier event in Boulder, Co., resulted in three of the six presenting companies getting funded.
 Another free service, AngelList, launched in February by angels Naval Ravikant and Babak Nivi, screens dozens of early-stage deals and blasts out the best ones in free e-mails that go out every week to a group of 200 investors.Of the 48 companies featured so far on AngelList, roughly half have received funding, Ravikant and Nivi told the Journal.